darioteixeira/ox/README.md

 used.

-Anyway, typical usage starts with the creation of the Ox learner module by invoking the `Ox.Learner.Make` functor.
-This functor takes three parameters: the definition of the *sensors* (ie, the input), the definition of the *actions* (ie, the output), and finally, the definition of the data structure used to hold the population of classifiers.
+Anyway, typical usage starts with the creation of the Ox learner module by invoking either the `Ox.Learner.Make_singlecore` functor (for the single-core version of the learner), or the `Ox.Learner.Make_multicore` functor (for the multi-core version of the learner).
+The former takes two parameters: the definition of the *sensors* (ie, the input) and the definition of the *actions* (ie, the output).
+The latter takes three parameters: the first two are the same as in the single-core version, and the third parameter defines some configuration options relevant only to the multi-core version.

 Once you've created the learner module -- let's call it `Learner` -- you must invoke the `Learner.create` function to create a new instance of a